filecoin-project/filecoin-docs/basics/how-storage-works/filecoin-plus.md

 For a smart contract’s first DataCap allocation, we recommend using [verify.glif.io](https://verify.glif.io) to get 32 GiB of DataCap easily, as outlined below.

 It’s important to note that DataCap allocations are a one-time credit for a Filecoin address and cannot be transferred between smart contracts.
 If you need to redeploy the smart contract, you must request additional DataCap.
-To improve this experience, we are developing an Filecoin request for comments (FRC) to allow DataCap to be held between redeployments.
+To improve this experience, we are developing a Filecoin request for comments (FRC) to allow DataCap to be held between redeployments.

 ## Using DataCap